greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_OPERATOR_CLASS.html.md

 CREATE OPERATOR CLASS <name> [DEFAULT] FOR TYPE <data_type> USING <index_method> [ FAMILY <family_name> ] AS
   { OPERATOR <strategy_number> <operator_name> [ ( <op_type>, <op_type> ) ] [ FOR SEARCH | FOR ORDER BY <sort_family_name> ]
-  | FUNCTION <support_number> <funcname> (<argument_type> [, ...] )
+  | FUNCTION <support_number> [ ( <op_type> [ , <op_type> ] ) ] <function_name> (<argument_type> [, ...] )
   | STORAGE <storage_type>
   } [, ... ]
 ```

 ## <a id="section3"></a>Description

 `CREATE OPERATOR CLASS` creates a new operator class.
 An operator class defines how a particular data type can be used with an index.
 The operator class specifies that certain operators will fill particular roles or strategies for this data type and this index method.
-The operator class also specifies the support procedures to be used by the index method when the operator class is selected for an index column.
-All the operators and functions used by an operator class must be defined before the operator class is created.
+The operator class also specifies the support functions to be used by the index method when the operator class is selected for an index column.
+All of the operators and functions used by an operator class must be defined before the operator class is created.
 Any functions used to implement the operator class must be defined as `IMMUTABLE`.

+If a schema name is given, then the operator class is created in the specified schema.
+Otherwise, it is created in the current schema.
+Two operator classes in the same schema can have the same name only if they are for different index methods.

+The user who defines an operator class becomes its owner.
+Presently, the creating user must be a superuser. \(This restriction is made because an erroneous operator class definition could confuse or even crash the server.\)

 `CREATE OPERATOR CLASS` does not presently check whether the operator class definition includes all the operators and functions required by the index method, nor whether the operators and functions form a self-consistent set.
 It is the user's responsibility to define a valid operator class.

-You must be a superuser to create an operator class.
+Related operator classes can be grouped into operator families.
+To add a new operator class to an existing family, specify the `FAMILY` option in `CREATE OPERATOR CLASS`.
+Without this option, the new class is placed into a family named the same as the new class \(Greenplum Database creates that family if it doesn't already exist\).

+Refer to [Interfacing Extensions to Indexes](https://www.postgresql.org/docs/12/xindex.html) in the PostgreSQL documentation for more information.

 ## <a id="section4"></a>Parameters